google/docsy-example/content/en/docs/Examples/Altimetry.md

 weight: 3

 description: >
-  Example useage of ALTIMETRY object.
+  Example useage of Altimetry object.
 ---

-Here we give a short tutorial of how to use the ALTIMETRY object for reading data and comparing to NEMO data.
+Here we give a short tutorial of how to use the Altimetry object for reading data and comparing to NEMO data.

 Begin by importing coast and other packages